10 Best Herbal Essential Oils For Gallstones

 piper nigrum essential oil

-Piper nigrum, commonly known as black pepper, contains essential oils that have been traditionally used for their digestive and anti-inflammatory properties.
+Piper nigrum, commonly known as black pepper, contains essential oils that have been explored for their potential therapeutic benefits, including support for gallstone management.

 foeniculum vulgare essential oil